cheredia19/paris-2024-medals-and-medallists/README.md

 ---
-title: All the medals of the Paris 2024 Summer Olympic Games
+title: The most decorated athletes at the Paris 2024 Summer Olympic Games
-description: ...
+description: Swimmers, as well as competitors from the United States and China, among others, set the tone at these games.
 ---

 The six medals won by Chinese swimmer [Yufei Zhang](https://olympics.com/en/athletes/yufei-zhang) at the Paris 2024 Summer Olympic Games made her the most decorated athlete in the competition.
 However, **Zhang wasn't even in the top 50 of the athlete's medal table** because none of those medals were gold.